 How much does camp cost?

+Will the boys and girls be together or separately?
 During day and evening hours, all students will attend classes and sessions together.
-At night, girls and boys will be housed in separate residence halls.
+At night, girls and boys will be housed separately.
 Students are forbidden to have a member of the opposite gender in their rooms.

-If your child has a cell phone, you may talk to him or her during “free time.”
-Your child will also have access to a phone at the residence hall and on campus if he or she wishes to call home.
+How can I contact my student?
+If your student has a cell phone, you may talk to him or her during “free time.”
+Your student will also have access to a phone at the residence hall and on campus if he or she wishes to call home.
 Emergency phone numbers will be provided for attendees and their parents.

+My student takes medication.
+How/when will this be administered and by whom?
 Prior to attending camp, students and parents will be asked to complete a medical release form.
-By completing this form, you will be granting our camp nurse the permission and instructions to retain and administer medication to your child.
+By completing this form, you will be granting our camp nurse the permission and instructions to retain and administer medication to your student.

-Of course — we would never keep parents away from their child.
+Can I visit my student at camp?
+Of course — we would never keep parents away from their student.
 However, we would like for GEAR UP U to be a learning experience that helps students develop more responsibility and independence and would prefer that parents attend camp only during the designated parent time periods on the first and last days.
 Arrangements can and will be made for special circumstances.

+My student has special dietary needs.
+What arrangements can you make for this?
 Prior to attending camp, students and parents will be asked to complete an enrollment packet which will give you the opportunity to outline any dietary needs.
 Additionally, meals will be buffet-style and students will be able to choose his or her own food from many options provided.

-All three meals are buffet-style, which means your child can eat as much as he or she wants for breakfast, lunch, and dinner.
+My student is always hungry.
+Will he or she get enough to eat?
+All three meals are buffet-style, which means your student can eat as much as he or she wants for breakfast, lunch, and dinner.
 We will also provide snacks in the evening.

-Your child will have a roommate.
+Will my student have a roommate?
+Can he or she request to room with a particular student?
+Your student will have a roommate.
 The goal is to room each student with another student that attends the same school.
 Students may request a particular student as a roommate, and we will attempt to accommodate these requests.

 FAQs for students

+What kind of camp is GEAR UP U?
 Well… we don’t like to brag, but GEAR UP U might be the best camp EVER.
 You’ll get to…

 - learn about and prepare for college